ethanteague/wp-news/wp-content/plugins/contact-forms-builder/readme.txt

 After that edit your posts/pages and click on Insert Wpdevart From shortcode(find the shortcode button from the list of Visual Editor Tools).
 Then choose the contact form you need and click on insert button.
 Now you can check your created Contact Form on front-end.

+### Contact Form Submissions

+After someone added submission for your contact form you will see it on general forms page.
+After every contact form you will see the number of submission for each contact form.
+Click on the number of submissions and you will be redirected to the submissions page.
+On submissions page you can Export submissions to CSV, edit or delete submissions.
+If you click on the edit button then you will see the popup window where you can edit every submission user made for contact form.
+Make the changes and then click update.

 ### Contact Form design settings(Pro)